sebw/aap2_terraform_demo/README.md

 Configuration files and examples used for demonstrating Terraform and Ansible Automation Platform (AAP) integrations.

-Initially we will demonstrate Terraform and Ansible, individually from the CLI.
+Initially we will demonstrate Terraform and Ansible, individually from the CLI (folders `ansible-cli` and `terraform-cli`).

 This will bring up some challenges around the shared management of: